jbrisbin/vcloud/README.markdown

 http://jbrisbin.wordpress.com/2010/04/20/change-logging-package-to-slf4jlog4j-in-tcservertomcat/

 I've created a branch of this that uses the default Tomcat JULI logging.
 (Note: I deleted that branch and will re-create it when I get the latest changes I've checked in JULI-fied).

+## AMQP Log4J Appender ##

+This module provides an appender which publishes Log4J events to your RabbitMQ servers for the purpose of aggregating log files from multiple sources into a coherent single sink.
+To come: a command-line utility to sniff the logging queue